-As Emmaus Way community, we see this season of Sabbath and Communion as a time to embrace transformation and refuse going fallow.
-So we're determined to slow down, grow in connection to God and one another, and expand ourselves in ways we couldn’t apart from this intentional season.
+As Emmaus Way community, we continue to understand this season as a time to embrace transformation and refuse going fallow.
+So we're determined to persist in slowing down, listening deeply to stories of God and one another, and expanding ourselves in ways we couldn’t apart from this intentional season.
 Until we are together again in the flesh, we walk slowly forward together, with great intention and hope for what may be.